Google Ads campaigns ramp as the algorithm learns. Month 1 typically produces ~30% of full performance. Plan cash flow around that curve.

 How to Improve Your Google Ads Economics

-Landing pages: Send traffic to dedicated pages with a single CTA, not your homepage.
+Landing pages: send traffic to dedicated pages with a single CTA, not your homepage.